davidfstr/dafoster.net/_posts/2013-02-20-visual-guide-to-programming-language-properties.md

 <br/>
 § See also the idea of **monadic regions** for block-scoped resource management.

+¶ Objective-C is the only known language that supports automatic reference counting.

 ## Domain Specific Language Support

 {% include 2013/2013-02-20-visual-guide-to-programming-language-properties/dsl_support.html.inc %}